ni/webvi-examples/Embed WebVI into Content/Readme.md

   - Click Build

 # Hosting
-To ensure all files needed for this demo are available place the entire contents of the `Embed WebVI into Content` directory within any Web server of your choosing.
+Place the entire contents of the `Embed WebVI into Content` directory within any Web server of your choosing.
 ## LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`
 2. Copy the `Embed WebVI into Content` directory into the `www` directory